Here is how to use your current account to keep it running smoothly and avoid being charged fees.

 Using mail order

-You may also need the issue date and issue number from the front of the card, and the CCV, which is a three digit number on the signature strip on the back of the card.
+You may also need the issue date and issue number from the front of the card, and the CVV, which is a three-digit number on the signature strip on the back of the card.
 (American Express cards have a four-digit CVV number on the front of the card.)

 If you pay in person, you can put your debit card into the card reader and then enter your PIN to confirm the transaction.